Items are the building blocks of Omeka Classic. To build your digital collections website, you must first add items.

-The browse items view displays items in a table.
-Each row is an item.
+The "Browse Items" view displays items in a table.
+Each row is one item.
 There are columns for a checkbox (to select items for bulk actions), the item title, item creator, item type, and the date added.

-Note that Items that are not public will display (Private) next to the title, Items that are featured have a star inside the item’s title.
-The image below shows first a featured item (note the star), then a general public item, then a private item.
+Note that items that are not public will display "(Private)" next to the title.
+Items that are featured have a small star icon after the item’s title.
+The image below shows first a featured item (note the star), then a private item, then a general public item.

-Each item has buttons to view Details, Edit, or Delete just below its title.
+Each item has links for "Details", "Edit", or "Delete" just below its title.

 Edit an Item

-You can edit any of the information you entered when creating an item, or add new information, by going to the Items tab on the left hand navigation.
+You can edit any of the information you entered when creating an item, or add new information, from the "Items" page in the left-hand navigation.

-Make sure you click the "Save Changes" button so you don't lose your changes.
+Make sure you click the "Save Changes" button when you are happy with your edits.

 Delete an Item

-To delete one item, you may delete that item by clicking the Delete link found below the title on the admin/items page.
+admin/items page by clicking the "Delete" link found below the title.
 You will be asked to confirm this action.

 Batch Editing & Deleting

-- Click Items tab from the Dashboard or admin screen (admin/items).
+- Click the "Items" tab from the Dashboard or admin screen (

 - Find items that you wish to edit or delete in a batch by browsing, sorting, or searching.

-- Use the check boxes to the left of an item's title to select it for batch editing, or select the box to the left of the Title heading to select all items available on that page.
+- Use the checkboxes to the left of the items' titles to select them for batch editing, or select the box at the top left of the table to select all items available on that page.

-You may make the following changes for each batch of selected items:
+- You may change the following fields for each batch of selected items:

-Check the list of items to be edited or deleted in the box to the right.
-Un-check box to the left of items if you marked one by mistake.
+- You can un-check the box to the left of each item if you marked one by mistake.

 - Click "Save Changes" to edit all of the selected items.